London Borough of Wandsworth: Education

 Whitelands College was founded Chelsea in 1842 by the Church of England, and heavily under the influence of John Ruskin.
 In 1930/1931 the college relocated to West Hill (Wandsworth Borough) and occupied an enormous purpose-built site, with buildings designed by Sir Giles Gilbert Scott.
-These buildings, now listed, were one of the Borough's largest educational sites until 2005 when the College, again moved, this time to a site in Roehampton, where it is now a constituent College of Roehampton University.
+These buildings, now listed, were one of the Borough's largest educational sites until 2005 when the college, again moved, this time to a site in Roehampton, where it is now a constituent College of Roehampton University.

-The borough's schools include Emanuel School, Graveney School, Southfields Academy, Burntwood School, Ashcroft Technology Academy, Ernest Bevin Academy, Ark Bolingbroke Academy and Ark Putney Academy.
+The borough's schools include Emanuel School, Graveney School, Southfields Academy, Burntwood School, Ashcroft Technology Academy, Ernest Bevin Academy, Ark Bolingbroke Academy, Ark Putney Academy and Chestnut Grove Academy.

 Religion

 The dominant religion of the borough is Christianity, although the area is also home to a number of other religious communities.
 The community is home to a number of Sikhs, Jews, Muslims, Buddhists and Hindus.

 According to the 2011 Census, approximately 35% of Wandsworth identified as being non-religious, or chose not to state their faith.

 The following shows the religious identity of residents residing in Wandsworth according to the 2001, 2011 and the 2021 censuses.